Rasbandit/Git-Good-Guide/README.md

 ### Step 3: Switch Back to Your Local branch

-When we merge two branches we have to choose what branch will be recieving the changes and which one will be referenced.
-We want the Master Branch to be the reference and the Personal branch to recieve the changes.
-Because of this we need to swap back to your Personal Branch.
+When we merge two branches we have to choose what branch will be receiving the changes and which one will be referenced.
+We want the Master Branch to be the reference and the Personal branch to receive the changes.
+Because of this, we need to swap back to your Personal Branch.

  <img src="https://github.com/Rasbandit/Git-Good-Guide/blob/master/Images/Step-3.jpg" />